-SPAN 211, 212 Intermediate Spanish 3, 3 hours
+SPAN 211 Intermediate Spanish 3 hours SPAN 212 Intermediate Spanish 3 hours

 Prerequisite: SPAN 112 or demonstrated equivalent.

 A thorough review of Spanish grammar through oral and written composition as well as cultural and literary readings.
 Attention is given to the history, customs, and traditions of the Spanish-speaking people.
 3 Lec 1 Lab.